Commercial Buildings Factsheet

 Opportunities

-• Before 2000, little attention was paid to energy use and environmental impact of buildings during design and construction.21 For typical commercial buildings, energy efficiency measures can reduce energy consumption by 20-30% with no significant design alterations.22
+• Before 2000, building design and construction paid little attention to energy use and environmental impact.21 For typical commercial buildings, energy efficiency measures can reduce energy use by 30% without major design changes.22

-• Energy Star’s Portfolio Manager tracks energy and water consumption.24 The tool includes nearly 25% of total U.S. commercial building space, making it the industry-leading database to benchmark building performance and provide transparency to building managers and tenants.24
+• Energy Star Portfolio Manager tracks energy and water use, covering nearly 25% of U.S. commercial building space.
+It is the leading database to benchmark performance and provide transparency to building managers and tenants.24

-• There is a movement to make the energy and water use of buildings more transparent to both building owners and tenants.
-For example, New York City passed Local Laws 84 (2009) and 113 (2016) requiring large building owners to publically report energy and water use.25
+• States are moving to increase transparency in buildings’ energy and water use.
+New York City passed local laws requiring large building owners to publicly report energy and water use.25

-• U.S. office vacancy rates have climbed 47% since the start of COVID-19, suggesting potential for real estate repurposing.26 Repurposing can cut emissions with retrofits potentially halving carbon output when compared to new construction.27
+• U.S. office vacancy rates have climbed 47% since the start of COVID-19, suggesting potential for real estate repurposing.26 Repurposing can significantly cut emissions, with retrofitting halving carbon output compared to new construction.27

-• Erosion and pollution from stormwater runoff can be mitigated by using porous materials for paved surfaces and native vegetation instead of high maintenance grass lawns.
+• Using porous paving materials and native vegetation instead of grass lawns can reduce erosion and pollution from stormwater runoff.
 A typical city block generates 5 times more runoff than a woodland area of equal size.28

 Design Guidelines and Rating Systems

-• The U.S. Green Building Council developed the Leadership in Energy and Environmental Design (LEED) rating system.
-LEED is a tool for building performance, assigning points for design attributes that reduce environmental burdens and promote healthy, sustainable buildings.29 As of July 2024, the U.S. has 86,140 buildings that are LEED certified.30
+• The U.S. Green Building Council developed the Leadership in Energy and Environmental Design (LEED) rating system to assess building performance.
+LEED awards points for design features that reduce environmental impact and support healthy, sustainable buildings.29 By November 2024, the U.S. had 89,512 LEED certified buildings.30

-• Passive House Institute U.S. provides a climate-specific building standard to minimize energy use and emissions.31 There are 4 principles of PHIUS buildings, mainly focused on insulation and airtightness.32 As of July 2024, there are 454 certified PHIUS buildings.33
+• Passive House Institute U.S. provides a climate-specific building standard to minimize energy use and emissions,31 mainly focused on insulation and airtightness.32 As of July 2025, there are 522 certified PHIUS buildings.33

-• The Living Building Challenge, an initiative by the International Living Future Institute, comprises seven performance areas, or ‘petals’: place, water, health and happiness, energy, materials, equity, and beauty.34 As of 2021, there are 125 certified Living Buildings.35
+• The Living Building Challenge, an initiative by the International Living Future Institute, comprises seven performance areas, or “petals:” place, water, health and happiness, energy, materials, equity, and beauty.34 As of 2025, there are over 250 certified Living Buildings.35

 • SITES certification for landscapes promotes nature-based solutions to protect ecosystems, while enhancing benefits to communities (e.g., climate mitigation and improving public health).
-As of 2024, 90 projects have SITES certification.27,36
+As of 2025, 106 projects have SITES certification.36,37

-• BREEAM certification measures sustainability across multiple categories that range from ecology to energy.
-As of July 2024, there are 159 projects that have achieved BREEAM Outstanding In-Use.38,39
+• BREEAM certification measures sustainability across multiple categories.
+As of July 2025, 207 projects worldwide have achieved BREEAM Outstanding In-Use.38,39

 Case Studies

-• The Center for Sustainable Landscapes (CSL) was recognized by the American Institute of Architects (AIA) in its 2016 Commitment to the Environment Top Ten Projects, and was the first building to meet seven of the highest green certifications — the Living Building Challenge, LEED Platinum, SITES Platinum, WELL Building Platinum, BREEAM Outstanding In-Use, Zero Energy Certification, and Fitwel 3 Star green certifications.40,41 CSL is a net-zero energy building, which significantly reduces its environmental impact during use, but a study revealed its materials had near equal embodied energy and 10% higher global warming potential than a conventional building.42
+• The Center for Sustainable Landscapes (CSL) was recognized by the American Institute of Architects (AIA) in its 2016 Commitment to the Environment Top Ten Projects.
+It was the first building to meet seven of the highest green certifications — the Living Building Challenge, LEED Platinum, SITES Platinum, WELL Building Platinum, BREEAM Outstanding In-Use, Zero Energy Certification, and Fitwel 3 Star green certifications.40,41 CSL is a net-zero energy building, which significantly reduces its operational environmental impact, however, it had near equal embodied energy and 10% higher global warming potential than a conventional building.42

 Cite As